thismusicdude/jamp-rest-api/README.md

 This project provides a REST API for managing movie polls.
 Below is an overview of the available endpoints and their functionality.

+The main goal for this project is to try out the `service locator pattern` and serves also as a proof of concept for `openapi` client generation, `pactum` and `cucumber-js` for software module tests in combination with `typescript`.

 ---

 ## Endpoints